Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Let’s start with security.

 I put Browsec through a series of tests to see if it leaks my IP address, DNS, or WebRTC.
-All came back clean.
+All came back clean, which remains consistent with previous testing.

 For example, the Netherlands server never exposed my real IP address: